BrsVgl/PerformanceEfficiencySuite/_ReadMe.txt

 3. Run "PES Start" - it will ask for Administrator rights as these are needed for measuring Package Power
 4. Choose, which tests to run.
 5. Wait until the Powershell finishes.
-6. Open the Excel file...
+6. Open the Results Excel (recommended) or Results LibreOffice (data import might take ages) file...
     1. Allow external connections (to the generated CSV-files with the data)
-    2. Go to "Data" -> "Refresh all"
-    3. Enjoy and SHARE your results
+    2. Enjoy and SHARE your results
 7. If you want to do multiple measurements with different settings just copy the Excel file (inside the root-folder) before running and refreshing the data.